barryclark/jekyll-now/_posts/2016-01-06-Supercharging-android-apps-using-tensorflow.md

 ![android_tensorflow_classifier_results.jpg]({{site.baseurl}}/images/android_tensorflow_classifier_results.jpg)

-The app accomplishes this feat using a bundled machine learning model running in tensorflow on the device (no network calls to a backend service).
+The app accomplishes this feat using a bundled machine learning model running in TensorFlow on the device (no network calls to a backend service).
 The model is trained against millions of images so that it can look at the photos the camera feeds it and classify the object into its best guess (from the 1000 object classifications it knows).
 Along with its best guess, it shows a confidence score to indicate how sure it is about its guess.

 The Android example page gives you an idea on how to build the app, and ultimately culminates in producing [this APK](https://s3.amazonaws.com/jalammar.github.io/tensorflow_demo.apk) (I built and uploaded the APK to save you some time since the building process requires installing the Android NDK and Bazel, Google's build tool.
 NOTE: Android 5.0 or later required since the example uses the [Camera2](android.hardware.camera2) package introduced in Android 5.0).